 The Court of Appeal can allow an appeal against conviction if they think a conviction is unsafe.
 Yet there are no current rights that allow an appeal if they think an acquittal is unsafe.

-We are calling for immediate changes and we propose that there should be a legal right of appeal in serious crime cases where an acquittal appeared to be due to a serious perverse jury verdict. - "That is one that went against the law or against the evidence or which “no reasonable jury could have come to".
+We are calling for immediate changes and we propose that there should be a legal right of appeal in serious crime cases where an acquittal appeared to be due to a seriously perverse jury verdict. - "That is one that went against the law or against the evidence or which “no reasonable jury could have come to".

 These archaic rules against the appeal rights for victims of perverse acquittals are not fit and not acceptable in a modern democratic society such as ours that we live in today.